The History of the All-Star Game - 70 Years of the Dream Classic

 Books about Yutaka Enatsu's legend are also helpful

-The Significance and Challenges of the Modern All-Star Game
+The Significance and Challenges of the All-Star Game Since the 2010s

-The modern NPB All-Star Game faces debates about its raison d'etre.
-In MLB, declining viewership and top player withdrawals have become issues in recent years, and similar trends are observed in NPB.
+The NPB All-Star Game since the 2010s faces debates about its raison d'etre.
+In MLB, declining viewership and top player withdrawals have become issues since the 2010s, and similar trends are observed in NPB.
 The opinion that player rest should be prioritized amid the packed mid-season schedule remains strong.
 On the other hand, the All-Star Game is an important revenue source for NPB, and abolition is unrealistic from sponsorship and television rights perspectives.
-Recent initiatives include diversifying host venues (holding games at regional stadiums), enriching fan events, and conducting voting campaigns leveraging social media.
+Initiatives from the late 2010s onward include diversifying host venues (holding games at regional stadiums), enriching fan events, and conducting voting campaigns leveraging social media.
 For the All-Star Game to maintain its brilliance as the 'dream classic' going forward, it needs to remain an attractive event that players themselves want to participate in.
 New measures such as introducing a Home Run Derby and providing incentives for the winning team are being considered.